LukeSkywalkerSW/skywalker-first-repository/README.md

 # skywalker-first-repository
 This is first Skywalker's repository.
 Let's get started.

 README.md was just updated manually.
+One more edit at GitHub.